Guide to the 2023 Discover cash back calendar

 The bottom line

-The Discover it Cash Back and Discover it Student Cash Back make it easy to earn rewards without an annual fee, but you’ll get more out of either card if you pay attention to the rotating bonus categories offered.
-This is especially true during the first year you’re a cardholder since Discover will match all the rewards you earn during those first 12 months.
+The Discover it® Cash Back and Discover it® Student Cash Back make it easy to earn rewards without an annual fee, but you’ll get more out of either card if you pay attention to the rotating bonus categories offered.
+This is especially true during the first year you’re a cardholder since Discover will match all the rewards you earn at the end of your first year.
 Just be sure to activate your bonus rewards each quarter so you don’t miss out.

 Related Articles